Don Cossacks: Don Cossacks in World War II

 The high professionalism that the Cossacks under Dovator and Belov (both generals would later be granted the title Hero of the Soviet Union and their units raised to a Guards (elite) status) ensured that many new units would be formed.
-In the end, the Germans during the whole war only managed to form two Cossack Corps, while the Red Army in just 1942 alone had 17.
+The Germans during the whole war only managed to form two Cossack Corps, while the Red Army in 1942 alone had 17.
 Many of the newly formed units were filled with ethnically Cossack volunteers.
 The Kuban Cossacks were allocated to the 10th, 12th and 13th Corps.
-However, the most famous Kuban Cossack unit would be the 17th Cossack Corps under the command of general Nikolay Kirichenko.
+However, the most famous Kuban Cossack unit was the 17th Cossack Corps under the command of general Nikolay Kirichenko.

-During one particular attack, Cossacks destroyed up to 1,800 enemy soldiers and officers, they took 300 prisoners, seized 18 artillery pieces and 25 mortars.
-The 5th and 9th Romanian Cavalry divisions fled in panic, and the 198th German Infantry division, carrying large losses, hastily departed to the left bank of the river Ei.
+During one particular attack, Cossacks killed up to 1,800 enemy soldiers and officers, took 300 prisoners, and seized 18 artillery pieces and 25 mortars.
+The 5th and 9th Romanian Cavalry divisions fled in panic, and the 198th German Infantry division hastily departed with large losses to the left bank of the river Ei.

 During the opening phase of the Battle of Stalingrad, when the Germans overran the Kuban, the majority of the Cossack population, long before the Germans began their agitation with Krasnov and Shkuro, became involved in Partisan activity.
-Raids onto the German positions from the Caucasus mountains became commonplace.
+Raids on the German positions from the Caucasus mountains became commonplace.
 After the German defeat at Stalingrad, the 4th Guards Kuban Cossack Corps, strengthened by tanks and artillery, broke through the German lines and liberated Mineralnye Vody, and Stavropol.